AK-Github-0/Personal-Website/README.md

 ## 📧 Contact

-If you'd like to reach out, you can contact me via [LinkedIn](#) or email me at [abdullahkhanai@icloud.com](mailto:abdullahkhanai@icloud.com).
+If you'd like to reach out, you can contact me via [LinkedIn](https://www.linkedin.com/in/ak901d/) or email me at [abdullahkhanai@icloud.com](mailto:abdullahkhanai@icloud.com).

----

-This README now reflects the code and functionality of your personal website.
-You can replace placeholder links and image paths with your actual information!